New HDB Flat Classifications and Rules - Standard, Plus, Prime

 These new HDB flat classifications come into effect as the distinction between mature and non-mature estates has gradually blurred over the years, with the latter having evolved into thriving housing estates complete with modern amenities and greatly improved transportation infrastructure.

-These towns, which were once considered “ulu” (Malay for being far-flung), have now benefitted from substantial government investments that have significantly improved their overall infrastructure.
+These towns, once considered “ulu” (Malay for being far-flung), have now benefitted from substantial government investments that have significantly improved their overall infrastructure.
 For example, shopping malls, hawker centres, medical facilities, hawker centres, schools and many other essential amenities are within convenient access.

 In addition, the expansion of the MRT network across the island has brought the suburbs closer to the city and key employment nodes.